ProAccess/MakeMyHOAok/HOA Cert Program.md

 While a rounded number would be displayed with the star rating, a full-precision floating point value would be used to further differentiate community associations when calculating ratings for Top 1,000, Top 500, Top 100, etc. placement.
 These ratings may further incent directors to maintain their education as such ratings might be used by real estate professionals when promoting property sales and values.

 Effective date of rating
 ------------------------
 The community association's rating would be recalculated and effective immediately following any change of Board composition or certification or change of manager or foundational partnerships that would affect the rating.
 Thus, an association's rating could not readily be manipulated by temporary director appointments or resignations.

-Summary of state legislation required to enable program
+<a name="summary_of_state_legislation"></a>Summary of state legislation required to enable program
 =======================================================
 Success in incenting participation and education for informed governance is predicated upon universal applicability of COMPETENCE ratings.
 Were application of ratings merely elective, there would be little incentive to maintain ratings.
 Therefore, legislation would be required that would do *all of the following*:

 - set standards for and recognize a qualifying organization whose purpose is to promote voluntary education of best practices and legal requirements for community association governance and to certify members who demonstrate such knowledge with designation as Certified Community Association Directors.
-(See *Exhibit A --- Proposed statute enabling creation of BCCAD* on page 19.)
+(See [*Exhibit A — Proposed statute enabling creation of BCCAD*(#statue_enabling_creation).)

 - amend California Civil Code §5310 to require the annual policy statement disclosure include the Board's COMPETENCE rating.
-(See Proposed amendment to Civil Code §5310 *on page* *25*.)
+(See [Proposed amendment to Civil Code §5310](#cc5310_amendment).)

 - add new Civil Code §5105(a)(8) to require that any candidates certified under this program be identified as such.
-Example documents illus­trating compliance are included in *Exhibit B --- Election materials must include certification info* on page 22.
+Example documents illus­trating compliance are included in [*Exhibit B — Election materials must include certification info*](#election_materials_include_certification).

 - add new Civil Code §5105(a)(9) to require that information be provided regarding how *any* associa­tion member may apply for certification under this program.
-Example documents illus­trating compliance are included in *Exhibit B --- Election materials must include certification info* on page 22.
+Example documents illus­trating compliance are included in [*Exhibit B — Election materials must include certification info*</a>](#election_materials_include_certification).

 - add sub-paragraph (12) to Civil Code §5405(a) to require community associations to include the number of board seats indicated in their Bylaws to information they are required to provide the Secretary of State annually (used to calculate the association board's COMPETENCE rating).